-John wants to know if he can downgrade to iOS 11.
+Marshall wants to know if he can downgrade to iOS 11.
 He doesn't like 12.
-Leo says you can, but you have to erase the entire iPad.
-But it's a limited window in doing so, and it may have passed.
-To do it, you have to do the DFU reset.
-Here' show to do it. https://www.imore.com/how-to-downgrade-ios
+Leo says he can, but he'll have to erase the entire iPad.
+It's also only possible to do this for a limited time, and that window may have passed. iMore has an article that shows to do it here.

 Bob wants to know if it's safe to upgrade to iOS 11.
 Leo says it is, and not only that, but iOS 12 will be released next week along with macOS Mojave.
 Leo adds that iOS 11 was a really bad update, and even though there's been several fixes and updates to improve it, there's still a lot of shortcomings with it.

 Jack bought the HDMI adapter for his iPhone to watch video on the TV and it doesn't work!
 What can he do?
 Leo says that he gets this complaint a lot and there may be an update in iOS that broke the connection.
 It could be copy protection.
 But you'd think that if Apple sells the item, they wouldn't break it with an update.
 Apple says to be sure the TV is set to the right HDMI selection.
 It should work automatically.

 Fred has an iPhone 6 that's been updated to iOS 11.
 But when he updated it, he lost his password vault file.
 Leo says that Apple discontinued support for 32-bit apps in iOS11 and as such, a lot of apps simply broke and stopped working.
 They won't work unless the developer updates them.
 Fred will have to contact the app developer and see if they're working on a solution.
 If it backed up the data to DropBox then he may see it there.